Georgian language: Prosody

-According to Borise, Georgian has fixed initial word-level stress cued primarily by greater syllable duration and intensity of the initial syllable of a word.
-Georgian vowels in non-initial syllables are pronounced with a shorter duration compared to vowels in initial syllables. long polysyllabic words may have a secondary stress on their third or fourth syllable.

-According to Gamq'relidze et al, quadrisyllabic words may be exceptionally stressed on their second syllable.
+According to a study by Borise and Zientarski, Georgian has fixed initial word-level stress cued primarily by greater syllable duration and intensity of the initial syllable of a word.
+Georgian vowels in non-initial syllables are pronounced with a shorter duration compared to vowels in initial syllables.
+Long polysyllabic words may have a secondary stress on their third or fourth syllable.
+A study by Gamq'relidze and colleagues states that quadrisyllabic words may be exceptionally stressed on their second syllable.
 Stressed vowels in Georgian have slightly longer duration, more intensity, and higher pitch compared to unstressed vowels.

-Some Georgian dialects have distinctive stress.

-Phonotactics

-Georgian contains many "harmonic clusters" involving two consonants of a similar type (voiced, aspirated, or ejective) that are pronounced with only a single release; e.g. ბგერა bgera 'sound', ცხოვრება tskhovreba 'life', and წყალი ts’q’ali 'water'.
-There are also frequent consonant clusters, sometimes involving more than six consonants in a row, as may be seen in words like გვფრცქვნი gvprtskvni 'you peel us' and მწვრთნელი mts’vrtneli 'trainer'.

-Vicenik has observed that Georgian vowels following ejective stops have creaky voice and suggests this may be one cue distinguishing ejectives from their aspirated and voiced counterparts.
+Other authors have proposed that Georgian is an edge-prominence language, meaning that prominence and pitch accents mark accentual phrases rather than words.
+According to Vicenik and Jun, Georgian words receive pitch accents in syllables other than the first.